pixbi/duplo/README.md

 ## Usage

-Four commands:
+* `make` starts a local server and re-compiles on file change

-* `make dev` starts a local server and re-compiles on file change
+* `make install` installs references to the project using this builder
 * `make check` runs the Closure Compiler by itself for error checking
 * `make patch` builds the project and bump the patch version
 * `make minor` builds the project and bump the minor version